Atrex05/Sondage-go/README.md

 ![screenshot](screenshot/gif.gif)

-This website was created to get hands-on experience with the various technologies it comprises, including HTML, CSS, JS, and GoLang.
-The objective was also to familiarize ourselves with different GoLang libraries, among the most important ones:
+This website was created to get hands-on experience with the various technologies it comprises, including HTML, CSS, JS, and Golang.
+The objective was also to familiarize ourselves with different Golang libraries, among the most important ones:

 - database/sql
 - net/http